Prime Video: The 43 Best TV Shows to Watch

 Friday

 - A Very British Scandal (2021- ) -- Historical drama miniseries starring Claire Foy.
-The story of events surrounding the notorious divorce of the Duke and Duchess of Argyll during the 1960s.
+It tells the story of events surrounding the notorious divorce of the Duke and Duchess of Argyll during the 1960s.

 - Pretty Hard Cases, season 2 (2021- ) -- Comedy-drama.
 When officers Sam and Kelly discover they are investigating the same criminal gang, they begin to work together, but their personalities are far from compatible.